A Little About Me

 My name is Lindsey Bishop, and I started selling my handcrafted ethical jewelry under the name Lackadazee in 2015.

-When my boyfriend Luke and I moved to Louisville, KY I started Lackadazee to provide an ethical choice for progressive-minded individuals looking for an alternative to throwaway fashion.
+I started Lackadazee to provide an ethical choice for individuals looking for an alternative to throwaway fashion.

 My whole life I've had a passion for art and creating with expression.
 I care very much about nature, and will always strive to be part of a solution to make this world a better place for tomorrow.
 My jewelry helps me create an idea reality for myself - where I have more time to paint, create jewelry, have plants and grow vegetables and trees - and do everything I can to lessen my footprint.